mew1010/Academic-SuperApp/README.md

-A simple pearson r combiner.
+A simple pearson r combiner made by me.